BRANDS

 Fendi

-Adele and Edoardo Fendi started Fendi in Rome in 1925 as a fur and leather goods house.
+Fendi began in Rome as a fur and leather goods house.
 The modern accessories legacy gets a major boost in 1997 with the Baguette, one of the first bags that felt era-defining on sight.
 After that, accessories became a main storyline, not a side category.

 -